-I thought this DIY option on YouTube was a great idea and little easier on the pads.
+I thought this DIY option on YouTube was a great idea and a little easier on the pads.
 You can also find products specifically designed for cleaning pads (but any multipurpose cleaner/degreaser should do).

-For foam pads, you can even wrap them in a towel, being careful not to wring or squeeze them too tight, as they can de-form into an oval shape over time.
+For foam pads, you can wrap them in a towel; be careful not to wring or squeeze them too tight, as they can de-form into an oval shape over time.

-Ultimately, the key to maximizing your polishing pads is consistent cleaning.
-By tackling excess product before it sets into the pad, you’ll save yourself time and money, and you’ll generally find that your pads won’t wear out as fast.
+If you try to remove excess product before it sets into the pad, you’ll save yourself time and money, and you’ll generally find that your pads won’t wear out as fast.

 Let me know if you have another method that works for you!

 This post was updated on September 5, 2022.